tekknolagi/isdt/lecture-notes/2-vcs.md

 but don't worry about understanding everything right away.
 You'll come back to this section in more manageable portions as you read the rest of the module, which uses this repository as an example.*

+TODO: expand on what parts of the code snippets to pay attention to

 With `git add -p` and some commit guidelines under your belt, you have everything you need to start tracking a project's history in Git.
 Here's how